ewerspej/maui-samples/README.md

-# maui-samples
+# .NET and MAUI samples
-Sample project for various C# .NET and .NET MAUI features, many of which will also be covered in my blog: https://ewerspej.hashnode.dev/
+This is a sample repository to demonstrate and experiment with various C# .NET and MAUI features, many of which will also be covered in my blog: https://ewerspej.hashnode.dev/

 ## Features currently being explored ##